Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture11.md

 For a realist, ideas are an illusion.
 However, Plato believed ideas are real.
 Our perception through our senses is not the actual reality.
 A realist believes in sensory experiences.
 In contrast, reality may be different from what we perceive.

 Difference between a soul and an idea?
 The soul is a part of human life.
 The soul is eternal, according to Plato.
 We can relate to forms using our souls.
 A soul can relate itself to ideas.

+Plato did not believe in the knowledge obtained by senses.
+This is because he believed Heraclitus' and Protagorus' theory that "All things are in the process of becoming".
+Hence, Plato believed that knowledge of sense experience is subject to change, and therefore unreliable.